circleguard/circlecore/source/replay-containers.rst

 ==================

 |Replay| subclasses work fine for some situations, but what if you wanted to calculate the unstable rate for all replays
 on a map or in a user's top plays?
-You would have to make some api queries and manually construct |ReplayMap| objects.
+You would have to make some api requests and manually construct |ReplayMap| objects.
 Luckily, we provide classes that do this for you.
 They are called |ReplayContainer|s.

 |Map|